BlogVida práctica en Colombia

 You can upload photos of your workspace, detail your methodology, and make your prices clear in the services section.
 The key is to write an attractive title, for example: "Conversational English Classes for Professionals" instead of a simple "I give English classes."

 Use interactive tools.
 Zoom and Google Meet are the standard for video calls, but adding platforms like Miro (virtual whiteboards) or Notion to organize your students' notes will make the difference between an average teacher and a premium one.
-Also, always offer a brief 15-minute free exploratory session.
+Also, always offer a brief free 15-minute exploratory session.
 Use it to get to know the student, assess their level, and explain your methodology.

 Frequently Asked Questions